Farmshop Whipped La Quercia Lardo Iberico

 Charcuterie Los Angeles

 Lardo, Italian-style cured pork fat, is something I’ve come to expect from restaurants like Sotto and Chi Spacca, and I’m happy to see this gain inroads throughout L.A.
 At Farmshop, the whipped lardo, more or less pork butter crafted from prized acorn-fed pigs, is seasoned with ingredients like salt and rosemary.
-The lardo spreads easily and melts into soft, warm, ciabatta-like petit pan.
+The lardo spreads easily and melts into the soft, warm, ciabatta-like petit pan.
 Better yet, the Farmshop lardo comes with sweet tart bread and butter pickles made with onion and zucchini, and the spreadable Calabrian sausage spiced with smoked paprika and garlic.
 This multi-faceted starter is a sure kickstart to your dinner.

 Dose of Vitamin P spotlights my favorite pork dish from the previous week.